Electronics World: Computers

 In the August to December 1967 editions a series, Wireless World Digital Computer by Brian Crank, was published.
 It described how to build a "very" simple binary computer at home.
 It was constructed entirely from "reject" transistors (functional, but not meeting all specifications, consequently sold cheaply), and was intended for teaching the basic principles of computer operation.

 In 1977 a series of articles was published based on the design of the NASCOM 1 computer.

-In 1979 they published a design by John Adams for a dual-processor desktop computer which included a novel high-level programming language.
+In 1979 the magazine published a design by John Adams for a dual-processor desktop computer which included a novel high-level programming language.
 Entitled "A scientific computer", it was marketed as the PSI Comp 80 in kit form by the company Powertran.

 Contributors

 Contributors included M.G.
 Scroggie, who contributed articles of an educational nature on subjects such as applied mathematics and electronic theory using the pen name "Cathode Ray".
 "Free Grid" was the pseudonym of Norman Preston Vincer-Minter (1897–1964), a classicist and ex-naval wireless operator who specialised in deflating pomposity with his biting wit.
 Amongst the early editors was W.T.
-Cocking (designer of the WW television sets); the last five editors were Tom Ivall, Philip Darrington, Frank Ogden, Martin Eccles and Phil Reed.
-The current editor is Svetlana Josifovska.
+Cocking (designer of the WW television sets); the last six editors were Tom Ivall, Philip Darrington, Frank Ogden, Martin Eccles, Phil Reed and Svetlana "Stella" Josifovska, who edited the publication for 20 years from 2004 to August 2024.
+Casey Porter took over the editor role from Stella.

 On pages 232 and 233 of the April 1961 Golden Jubilee issue, regular contributor "Free Grid" speculates what the next 50 years might hold and predicts that "long before our centenary year ... all positions now sacred to the male will have been taken over by women."
 He went on to make certain remarks in jest about the "editress of 2011" that would not be acceptable today.

 Pat Hawker MBE, also well known for the "Technical Topics" feature he authored for exactly 50 years in the Radio Society of Great Britain's "Radio Communication" or "RadCom" magazine, contributed the regular column "World of Amateur Radio" from May 1969 to April 1982.

 An occasional contributor, Ivor Catt, sparked controversy with an article on electromagnetism in December 1978 by challenging the validity of Maxwell's displacement current.
 This spawned an exchange of letters to the editor which lasted for years.